Frequently Asked Questions

 5. What is the principal source of large orbital debris?

 Satellite explosions and collisions.
-Prior to 2007, the principal source of debris was from explosions of old launch vehicle upper stages left in orbit with stored energy sources, e.g., residual propellants and high pressure fluids.
-The intentional destruction of the Fengyun-1C weather satellite by China in 2007 and the accidental collision of American and Russian communications satellites in 2009 greatly increased the number of large debris in orbit and now represent one-third of all cataloged orbital debris.
+Prior to 2007, the principal source of debris was from explosions of launch vehicle upper stages and spacecraft.
+The intentional destruction of the Fengyun-1C weather satellite by China in 2007 and the accidental collision of the American communications satellite, Iridium-33, and the retired Russian spacecraft, Cosmos-2251, in 2009 greatly increased the number of large debris in orbit and now represent one-third of all cataloged orbital debris.

 6. Is orbital debris uniformly distributed about the Earth?